pulumi/docs/content/docs/reference/programming-model.md

 2. The values of those variables are serialized.
 3. When the values are objects, all properties and prototype chains are serialized.
 When the values are functions, those functions are serialized by following these same steps.

-For more details see the docs on [serializing functions]({{< relref "serializing-functions.md" >}}).
+See [Serializing Functions]({{< relref "serializing-functions.md" >}}) for more details.

 ## Design Guidelines {#design-guidelines}

 ### OutputInstance.apply

-It is recommended that the `func` argument of [OutputInstance.apply]({{< relref "pkg/nodejs/pulumi/pulumi/#OutputInstance-apply" >}}) not create any resources, as doing so can lead to the results of `pulumi preview` being wrong, as the `apply` callback will not get run during a preview (because the real outputs values aren't yet known until the resources are deployed), and therefore any resources created in the callback will not be seen during the `preview`.
+It is recommended that the `func` argument of [OutputInstance.apply]({{< relref "pkg/nodejs/pulumi/pulumi/#OutputInstance-apply" >}}) not create any resources.
+Doing so can lead to the results of `pulumi preview` being wrong, since the `apply` callback will not get run during a preview.
+This is because the real output values are not yet known until the resources are deployed, so any resources created in the callback will not be seen during the `preview`.

-However, you may have a scenario in which the actual value, such as an array of Outputs, is needed to create a resource but is not determined until the time of `pulumi update` and after part of the deployment has already happened (e.g. an array of [Nameservers]({{< relref "pkg/nodejs/pulumi/aws/route53#Zone-nameServers" >}})).
-In that case, Pulumi lets you express this within the `apply`, but be cautioned that the preview may not include some changes to resources that are created (or later removed) from within the `apply`.
+However, you may have a scenario in which the actual value, such as an array of Outputs, is needed to create a resource but is not determined until the time of `pulumi update` and after part of the deployment has already happened.
+For example, an array of [Nameservers]({{< relref "pkg/nodejs/pulumi/aws/route53#Zone-nameServers" >}})).
+In that case, Pulumi lets you express this within the `apply`, but be cautioned that the preview may not include some changes to resources that are created or later removed from within the `apply`.

 <!-- MARKDOWN LINKS -->
 [pulumi.Resource]: {{< relref "pkg/nodejs/pulumi/pulumi#Resource" >}}